Emergency Dentistry Torrance

 How We Handle Dental Emergencies

-1. Call Us: Whether you’re experiencing a toothache, just knocked-out a permanent tooth, or have a broken or damaged denture, the first step you should always take when you’re experiencing out of the ordinary dental pain or discomfort is to call our office.
-Our friendly and knowledgeable team will schedule an appointment for you the same-day and provide you with tips to address your pain until you arrive.
+• Call Us: Whether you’re experiencing a toothache, just knocked out a permanent tooth, or have a broken or damaged denture, the first step you should always take when you’re experiencing out-of-the-ordinary dental pain or discomfort is to call our office.
+Our friendly and knowledgeable team will schedule an appointment for you the same day and provide you with tips to address your pain until you arrive.

-2. Get an Examination: As soon as you arrive at our office, we’ll collect any necessary diagnostic information, like X-rays, and Hamzehpour will speak with you about your symptoms.
-Because our practice features a general dentist as well as several specialists, like our prosthodontist, periodontists, and oral surgeon, we’re able to treat most emergencies in-office without having to refer out.
+• Get an Examination: As soon as you arrive at our office, we’ll collect any necessary diagnostic information, like X-rays, and Dr. Hamzehpour will speak with you about your symptoms.
+Because our practice features a general dentist as well as several specialists, like our prosthodontist, periodontist, and oral surgeon, we’re able to treat most emergencies in-office without having to refer out.

-3. Receive a Treatment Plan: Once we’ve diagnosed the issue you’re dealing with, we’ll kick into action developing a treatment plan and walking you through it so you know exactly what to expect.
+• Receive a Treatment Plan: Once we’ve diagnosed the issue you’re dealing with, we’ll kick into action developing a treatment plan and walking you through it, so you know exactly what to expect.
 We’ll also answer any questions you may have and provide you with a detailed cost estimate.
-That way, you feel well-informed before consenting to moving forward.
+That way, you feel well-informed before consenting to move forward.

 The Most Common Dental Emergencies

-If you find yourself in the midst of a dental emergency, never hesitate to call our office so we can provide you with first aid guidance and address any concerns you may have over the phone.
+If you find yourself in a dental emergency, never hesitate to call our office so we can provide you with first-aid guidance and address any concerns you may have over the phone.
 We’ve also included some helpful information on how to handle the most common situations we see below.

 Understanding the Cost of Emergency Dentistry